Starting in 2021, ASLE-UKI organises a regular online seminar series.

 Our seminars are free to attend, but there are some costs involved in their organisation.
 If you enjoyed the seminar, please do consider making a small donation to help cover our costs.

 Registration is free but please register in advance.
-Register Now.
+Registration details will be posted shortly.

 Planned Future Seminars